songchenlong/songchenlong.github.io/content/en/authors/Kunyu Ni/_index.md

 ---
 # Display name
-title: Chenlong Song
+title: Kunyu Ni

 # Full name (for SEO)
-first_name: Chenlong
+first_name: Kunyu
-last_name: Song
+last_name: Ni

 # Username (this should match the folder name)
 authors:
-  - Chenlong Song
+  - Kunyu Ni

 # Is this the primary user of the site?
 superuser: false

-index: "Phd2502"
+index: "Phd2501"

 # Role/position
 role: Doctoral students in 2025